-There are many definitions of milk due to wide profile of nutrients.
+There are many definitions of milk due to the wide profile of nutrients.
 Most of the Milk from animal sources used to make nutraceuticals.
 As the milk is used for such purposes, therefore it is necessary to maintain its original state for the sake of getting such nutrients.
-Now a days the word “milk” is identical with cow’s milk.
+Nowadays the word “milk” is identical to cow’s milk.
 The milk of other animals is not considered as commercial due to most of the reasons (H.-D. Belitz et al, 2004).
-Hence for proper care and maintenance of the perishable commodity there are different methods of milking the animal, such as for household hand milking, and for dairy and commercial purpose, equipment’s are used according to availability.
+Hence for proper care and maintenance of the perishable commodity, there are different methods of milking the animal, such as for household hand milking, and for dairy and commercial purposes, equipment is used according to availability.
 Then sent to industries for further processing to get desirable products.

 The consumption of milk also varies within the countries according to availability for instance World-wide average per person consumption is 107kg, from which Europe has 380kg, Oceania and North America 280kg, 70kg in Asia.
-Also the percentage of infant feeding varies because mostly babies can’t feed due to allergies (Jane Ellenton, 1999)
+Also, the percentage of infant feeding varies because most babies can’t feed due to allergies (Jane Ellenton, 1999)

-The processing of milk and milk products require management and quality control because heat treatments of milk changes its organoleptic properties, cause denaturation, and oxidation reactions, the impact on milk compounds, the processing equipment’s needed to be cleaned , and watched out properly for safety concerns.
+The processing of milk and milk products requires management and quality control because heat treatments of milk change its organoleptic properties, cause denaturation, and oxidation reactions, the impact on milk compounds, the processing equipment’s needed to be cleaned, and watched out properly for safety concerns.

 Milk fat is in the form of globules or droplets, having a membrane around it and emulsion of milk serum.
 The cream is separated after centrifugation and prolonged storage.
 The cream floats on the skim milk.
-The process of homogenization finely divides and emulsifies the fat particles then cream cannot be separated even after log time.
-Homogenization increases the surface area and decrease the diameter.
-After disruption of fat particles the surface tension increases.
+The process of homogenization finely divides and emulsifies the fat particles then cream cannot be separated even after a long time.
+Homogenization increases the surface area and decreases the diameter.
+After the disruption of fat particles the surface tension increases.
 Some of the layer that is adsorbed consists of casein and serum protein (Jane Ellenton, 1999).

-Different varieties of milk have varied percentage of fat as skimmed, semi-skimmed, and whole.
-But mostly people think that milk is fattening and cause of obesity for consumers.
-Whether it’s true that fat deposit in the adipose tissues and result in human diseases but it’s not verified yet that the cause is milk fat.
-With the advancement of technology, various fat reduced products are available for weight seekers in the market.
+Different varieties of milk have a varied percentage of fat as skimmed, semi-skimmed, and whole.
+But most people think that milk is fattening and cause of obesity for consumers.
+Whether it’s true that fat deposits in the adipose tissues and result in human diseases but it’s not verified yet that the cause is milk fat.
+With the advancement of technology, various fat-reduced products are available for weight seekers in the market.

 Various fat concentrations in milk are as follows:

-Fats are source of lubrication and gives mouth feel to the product.
-Short chain fatty acids impart flavor to the butter.
+Fats are a source of lubrication and give mouth feel to the product.
+Short-chain fatty acids impart flavor to the butter.
 Butterfat also a reservoir of imparting flavors to other products as cheese.

-A good source of high quality protein is milk (Miller GD, Jarvis JK & McBean LD, 2007).
-Protein in the milk is present in the form of miscelles and microsomes.
-Miscelles are calcium salts of casein and present in milk in different sizes while milk microsomes are lipoprotein particles which have residues of microvilli , cell membranes etc. as well as somatic cells, which are mainly leucocytes.
+A good source of high-quality protein is milk (Miller GD, Jarvis JK & McBean LD, 2007).
+Protein in the milk is present in the form of micelles and microsomes.
+Micelles are calcium salts of casein and present in milk in different sizes while milk microsomes are lipoprotein particles that have residues of microvilli, cell membranes etc. as well as somatic cells, which are mainly leucocytes.

 Milk of cow contains 3.5% protein from which casein is 80% and whey is 20%.
-The function of casein is to carry large amount of insoluble calcium phosphate to the child for efficient nutrition.
-In many processing operations such as in manufacturing of cheese whey and casein are separated.
-The protein that appear in the supernatant of milk after precipitation at pH 4.6 are collectively called whey proteins.
+The function of casein is to carry large amounts of insoluble calcium phosphate to the child for efficient nutrition.
+In many processing operations such as in the manufacturing of cheese whey and casein are separated.
+The protein that appears in the supernatant of milk after precipitation at pH 4.6 is collectively called whey proteins.
 The whey protein is soluble in water than caseins.

-While the primary structure of proteins consists of a polypeptide chain of amino acids residues joined together by peptide linkages, which may also be cross-linked by disulphide bridges.
-There is three dimensional configuration of protein including secondary, tertiary and quaternary structures.
+While the primary structure of proteins consists of a polypeptide chain of amino acid residues joined together by peptide linkages, which may also be cross-linked by disulfide bridges.
+There is a three-dimensional configuration of protein including secondary, tertiary and quaternary structures.
 The secondary structure consists of the spatial arrangement of amino acid residues that are near to one another in linear form.
 The examples of secondary structures are ß -pleated sheath and alpha-helix.

-Whereas, the tertiary structure have spatial arrangements of amino acids that are far apart in the linear sequence giving rise to folding and coiling.
+Whereas, the tertiary structure has spatial arrangements of amino acids that are far apart in the linear sequence giving rise to folding and coiling.
 If protein is tightly folded and coiled into spherical shape then it is called globular protein.
-And if the protein have long polypeptide chains that are intermolecular linked, they are called fibrous proteins.
-When proteins containing two or more polypeptide chain subunits which are associated then it is called quaternary structure (Jane Ellenton, 1999).
+And if the protein has long polypeptide chains that are intermolecular linked, they are called fibrous proteins.
+When proteins containing two or more polypeptide chain subunits are associated then it is called quaternary structure (Jane Ellenton, 1999).

-These are organic substances essential for carrying out life process.
-Milk includes fat soluble vitamins A, D, E, and K. milk is a rich source of Vitamin A and is derived from ß–carotene and retinol.
-During heat treatments mostly the vitamins denatures therefore in processed milk these vitamins needed to be fortified such as vitamin A and D. There are also water soluble vitamins in milk including riboflavin, thiamin, pantothenic acid, pyridoxine, niacin, cobalamin, vitamin C, and folate (Jane Ellenton, 1999).
+These are organic substances essential for carrying out life processes.
+Milk includes fat-soluble vitamins A, D, E, and K. milk is a rich source of Vitamin A and is derived from ß–carotene and retinol.
+During heat treatments mostly the vitamins denature therefore in processed milk these vitamins needed to be fortified such as vitamin A and D. There are also water-soluble vitamins in milk including riboflavin, thiamin, pantothenic acid, pyridoxine, niacin, cobalamin, vitamin C, and folate (Jane Ellenton, 1999).

 All the essential minerals are present in milk which are 22 in number.
 Na, K, Cl, Ca, Mg, Phosphorus, Iron, Zinc, Copper, Manganese, Iodine, Cobalt, Chromium, Vanadium, Tin, Nickel, Fluoride, Arsenic (Jane Ellenton, 1999).

-There are many enzymes present in milk and the perform wide variety of functions.
-These are considered as expansive number of catalysts in milk.
+There are many enzymes present in milk and perform a wide variety of functions.
+These are considered as an expansive number of catalysts in milk.
 Lipases are catalysts that debase fats.
 The significant lipase in milk is lipoprotein lipase.
-It is related with the casein micelle.
+It is related to the casein micelle.
 Proteases are catalysts that debase proteins.
 The real protease in milk is plasmin.
 A few proteases are inactivated by warmth and some are most certainly not.
 Proteins can be unwanted and result in severe off-flavors, proteases are vital in cheddar produce.
-Alkaline phosphatase is a protein in milk that is utilized as pointer of purification.in purified milk, soluble phosphatase is inactivated.
-Lacto peroxidase is a standout between the most heat stable compounds found in milk.
+Alkaline phosphatase is a protein in milk that is utilized as a pointer of purification.in purified milk, soluble phosphatase is inactivated.
+Lactoperoxidase is a standout between the most heat-stable compounds found in milk.
 Lacto peroxidase, when linked with thiocyanate, hydrogen peroxide and has antibacterial properties.it is useful in the deactivation of microorganisms in milk.
 Lysozyme is another catalyst that has some antibacterial properties, in spite of the fact that the measure of lysozyme present in milk is little (Gerard Meurant, 1995).

 Effects of Heat Treatments & Light Exposure on the Vitamin & Mineral Content in Milk

-The heat treatments used for preservation and processing of milk and milk products have a great impact on nutritional profile of milk.
-Such as ultra-high temperature (UHT) cause loss of some water-soluble vitamins, vitamin C is reduced from 2.0 to 1.8 mg/L, Thiamin is reduced from 0.45 to 0.42 mg/L (Potter et al., 1984).
+The heat treatments used for the preservation and processing of milk and milk products have a great impact on the nutritional profile of milk.
+Such as ultra-high temperature (UHT) causes loss of some water-soluble vitamins, vitamin C is reduced from 2.0 to 1.8 mg/L, Thiamin is reduced from 0.45 to 0.42 mg/L (Potter et al., 1984).